DakJaniels/eso-guild-summit-2025-notes/eso-guild-summit-2025-notes.md

 ## Transcribed by Hiyde on March 13, 2025

-> **Note from the recorder:** The text is a mix of direct quotes and real-time summaries.
+> **Note from the transcriber:** The text is a mix of direct quotes and real-time summaries.
 I've attempted to capture the essence of every question and answer.
 Enjoy!

 ## Table of Contents